Sophia Schuff, Project Manager, Gehl, and Jessica Attard, Portfolio Manager, Guy's and St Thomas' Charity

-As Portfolio Manager at Guy's and St Thomas' Charity I see the growing body of evidence linking poor health, including child obesity, with the built environment around us.
+As Portfolio Manager at the Charity, I see the growing body of evidence linking poor health, including child obesity, with the built environment around us.
 Over the last few decades the number of fast food outlets in our South London boroughs has increased exponentially, and our streets have been designed with car users rather than pedestrians in mind.
 For too long the unhealthy option has been the easiest.

 As part of our childhood obesity programme we’re exploring solutions that make the healthier option the default.
 We want every child to be able to run, play and access healthy food regardless of where they grow up.

 We’ve partnered with Gehl, an international urban design practice, to explore local foodscapes - the intersection of food places, public life and public space.
-The focus has been on the urban streets of Southwark, where up to 1 in 3 year six children are obese.
+The focus has been on the urban streets of Southwark, where up to one in three year six children are obese.